pizzawarrior/todo-api-farmstack/README.md

 ### Project Goals:
 - To demo a simple FARM stack project, using MongoDB Atlas Cloud, FastAPI, and React.
+- Create a To-Do app with full CRUD that can easily manage a user's tasks, persist them to a database, and render them in the browser

 ### To run this project:
 - cd to backend, run: `uvicorn main:app --reload`